QiufangMa/control-schedule-framework/draft-wqb-tvr-applicability.md

 can be network administrator, and the Scheduled Service Responder can be a network controller or network management system.
-After generated schedules, the controller or management system need to determine whether to distribute these schedules based on the schedule Execution Locality defined in section 3.1.3 of{{ ?I-D.ietf-tvr-requirements }}.
+After generated schedules, the controller or management system need to determine whether to distribute these schedules based on the schedule Execution Locality defined in section 3.1.3 of{{?I-D.ietf-tvr-requirements}}.

 ### Architecture Example in Distributed Generation